logo elektroda

 Components:

-NE555 integrated circuit - the main component of the circuit that will generate the pulses.
+- NE555 integrated circuit - the main component of the circuit that will generate the pulses

-Resistors (R1, R2) - resistors that, together with the capacitor, determine the frequency of the pulses generated.
+- resistors (R1, R2) - resistors that, together with the capacitor, determine the frequency of the generated pulses

 How does the circuit work?

 Capacitor charging - The capacitor (C1) charges through the resistor (R1) until it reaches a voltage of about 2/3 of the supply.
-At this point the output (pin 3) of the circuit is in a high state and the LED lights up.
+At this point, the output (pin 3) of the circuit is in a high state and the LED lights up.

-Repeat cycle - The process of charging and discharging the capacitor repeats, resulting in the generation of rectangular pulses.
+Repeat cycle - the process of charging and discharging the capacitor repeats, resulting in the generation of rectangular pulses.
 The LED flashes in response to these pulses.

 Summary